maphew/zadam-trilium-wiki/Images.md

 [[images/block-toolbar-insert-image.png]]

-You can also copy and paste image from web - the image will be (asynchronously) downloaded and embedded.
+You can also copy and paste an image from web - the image will be (asynchronously) downloaded and embedded.

 ## Compression